tbreck09/Guess-That-Athlete/README.md

 <h1>Guess That Athlete!</h1>

-This is a game, where you match the pictures of famous athletes!
+This is a game where you have to match the athletes within a certain amount of guesses!

 <h2>Screenshots</h2>